 Cwm Farm Levels.

-In 1891 Mr W. B. Harrison, St Julians, Abertillery.
-In 1891 he won a contract to supply the schools in Abertillery and Cwmtillery.
-The prices of the coal was Abertillery Schools 10s.
-9d and Cwmtillery Schools for 11s.
+In 1891 Mr W. B. Harrison won a contract to supply coal to the schools at Abertillery and Cwmtillery.
+The prices of the coal was as follows – Abertillery Schools 10s.
+9d. per ton and the Cwmtillery Schools for 11s.
 6d. per ton.
-The price difference must have reflected the delivery distances transport costs.
+The price difference reflected the delivery distances and the varying transport costs.

-Vivian Trial Level.
+The Vivian Trial Level.

 Unknown Trial Level.

 On the 1880’s maps there was a small unknown level situated directly on the site where the Cwm Hotel was built.
 It must have closed when the new hotel was planned and Alexandra Road was excavated and laid down in the early 1900’s.